The Clear Edge

 Scoring matrix:

-One consultant discovered 23 business functions scoring 8-10 (critical founder dependency).
+One consultant discovered 23 business functions scoring between 8 and 10 (critical founder dependency).
 Her business would collapse within 2 weeks if she disappeared.
 That’s not a $114K/month business—that’s a $114K/month job wearing a business costume.

-Result by the end of Week 2: Complete a map of founder dependencies with scores showing exactly what requires transfer, what’s already independent, and what to tackle first based on impact and frequency.
+Result by the end of Week 2: You have a complete map of founder dependencies, with scores showing what needs to be transferred, what is already independent, and what to tackle first based on impact and frequency.

 Weeks 3-4: Knowledge Transfer (8 hours)